dmolinagarcia/dromaius816/docs/README_journal.md

 >     - [ ] View the CPU.
 >     - [ ] Display `reset` and `clock`.
 >     - [ ] Is it possible to see the complete circuit?
 Evaluate this option.
+>  - [ ] Tracer needs a few more fields.
+Stack and operand address.
+>  - [ ] Disassembler is not calculating relative jumps.
+Fix this.
 >
 > - [ ] **Simulations:**
 >   - [ ] Simulate `74xx` chips.